dananjohnson/bread-formulas/README.md

 This repository attempts to document the riverine development of these formulas.
 It’s an unfolding corpus of experiments, with all its sprouting, interconnected nodes of discovery.

 Recipe experimentation and evolution are tracked in branches.
 All recipes are at some stage of development; some are close but need minor tweaking, others may be disasters.
-Those that I consider *good enough* — an amorphous, subjective, and excessively perfectionistic classification — are merged into the master branch, and then published on [A Breadbaker’s Notebook](https://github.com/dananjohnson/breadbakers-notebook), a simple, Jekyll-based “cookbook” interface.
+Those that I consider *good enough* — an amorphous, perfectionistic, and excessively subjective classification — are merged into the master branch, and then published on [A Breadbaker’s Notebook](https://github.com/dananjohnson/breadbakers-notebook), a simple, Jekyll-based “cookbook” interface.

 ## License